fedora-copr/copr/frontend/docs/api_2/source/Resources/project.rst

     Additionally to described before `Project fields`_ the user could specify field `chroots` which contains list of chroots to be enabled.
     Available `chroot` names could be obtained from MockChrootResource_

+    :resheader Location: contains URL to the newly created project entity

+    :statuscode 201: project was successfully created
+    :statuscode 400: given data for project creation doesn't satisfy some requirements
+    :statuscode 401: the user already has project with the same name
+    :statuscode 403: authorization failed

     **Example request**:

     .. sourcecode:: http